-However, AlphaZero does not utilize symmetries in any way (because chess and shogi do not have them).
+However, AlphaZero does not utilize symmetries in any way (because chess and shogi do not have them), so it generates only approximately 1/8 positions per training step.

 Figure S1 of "A general reinforcement learning algorithm that masters chess, shogi, and Go through self-play" by David Silver et al.